Sheep-y/Attack-Improvement-Mod/README.md

 > If less colours are specified than direction, the missing directions will use the last colour.
 > For example "red,cyan,cyan,green" will result in front red, side cyan, and back/prone green.
 >
-> When the mod "Firing Line Improvement" is detected, these settings will be disabled to avoid conflicts.
+> When the mod "[Firing Line Improvement](https://www.nexusmods.com/battletech/mods/135)" is used, it will override this mod's colours.
-> Note that Firing Line Improvement does not have directional styling.

 **Line of Sight/Fire Width**